priximmo/tutorials-kafka-fr/03-zookeeper/slides.md

 initLimit=10
 # how many ticks can pass before timeout
 syncLimit=5
-# define servers ip and internal ports to zookeeper
+# define servers ip and internal ports to zookeeper (change it)
+server.1=0.0.0.0:2888:3888
-server.1=0.0.0.0:2888:3888 #need to change server.2=kafka2:2888:3888
+server.2=kafka2:2888:3888
 server.3=kafka3:2888:3888
 ```